 Depression can be biological.
 Have you or another family member ever experienced depression?
 Depression also frequently coincides with symptoms of anxiety.
 Depression can also occur after difficult life stressors such as a parental divorce, bereavement or bullying.
 Sometimes though it is difficult to know what has prompted a depressive episode.

 So what should you do if you are worried about your teenager?
 Teen depression responds well to treatment and the first step is to get them evaluated.
 Tell them you are concerned and want to help.
 Give them options for the process.
 Ask if they would prefer a male or female?
 If the clinician has a website have your son or daughter view it and give you some feedback.
 Offer to go with them and respect their need for privacy.
 Most of all know that the sooner you go for help, the better.
 Remember to encourage them and remain positive.
+In counseling, they will learn DBT skills for teens that can help them learn healthier patterns of thinking and life skills.
+DBT for depression is an effective way for your teen to feel supported and improve their mental health.
 For more information, call Suffolk DBT J.L., LCSW at (631) 828-2264 or fill out our contact form today.